anujjainbatu/dsa/README.md

 2. Navigate to the desired directory and open the Python file for the problem you're interested in.
 3. Each file contains a `Solution` class you can import and use, or run directly for experimentation and learning.

+## Features

+- **Comprehensive Coverage**: Problems spanning from basic to advanced difficulty levels
+- **Multiple Approaches**: Many problems include different solution methods with complexity analysis
+- **Well-Documented**: Each solution includes problem links, time/space complexity, and explanatory comments
+- **Organized Structure**: Clear categorization by topic and difficulty for easy navigation

 ## Purpose

-- Practice DSA coding problems.
+- Practice DSA coding problems systematically
-- Log and track my progress and approaches.
+- Log and track my progress and different approaches
-- Maintain notes and explanations for future reference.
+- Maintain notes and explanations for future reference
+- Build a comprehensive problem-solving toolkit

 ## Contributing